aws-solutions-library-samples/guidance-for-full-duplex-open-platform-communication-on-aws/README.md

 ## Conclusion

-Congratulations, you hav now successfully created a OPCUA/da protocol unifier using AWS IOT Greengrass.
+Congratulations, you have now successfully created a OPCUA/DA protocol unifier/convertor using AWS IOT Greengrass.

-Play around with the components and add new components to the deployment to unify many other IIOT communication protocols.
+Play around with the components and add new components to the deployment to unify many other IIOT communication protocols such as Modbus, serial etc.